bearfrieze/static/README.md

 # Static

-Static is the caching layer between Litenin and Nimbus.
+Static is the caching layer between [Litenin](https://github.com/bearfrieze/litenin) and [Nimbus](https://github.com/bearfrieze/nimbus).

 ## Motivation

 Nimbus is backed by a relational database and is tailored to handle single feed queries.
 This provides great flexibility and simplicity, but lacks speed and effeciency.
+Static was planned along with Nimbus, but it was decided not to include the functionality into Nimbus for the following reasons:

+- Simplicity and modularization: Nimbus and Static can both focus on doing one thing really well.
+- Distribution and scalability: Availablity of Nimbus resources can easily be increased by launching additional instances of static.
+Latency can be kept at a minimum by having instances of Static runnning in relevant regions.

 ## Goal